fracpete/python-weka-wrapper3/doc/source/sourcecode.rst

 Source code
 ===========

-The following sections explain how to obtain the source code of *python-weka-wrapper*, generate the documentation and create an installer.
+The following sections explain how to obtain the source code of *python-weka-wrapper3*, generate the documentation and create an installer.
 See also the *Troubleshooting* section.

 Download
 --------

-You can clone the *python-weka-wrapper* repository on `github <https://github.com/fracpete/python-weka-wrapper3>`_ as follows:
+You can clone the *python-weka-wrapper3* repository on `github <https://github.com/fracpete/python-weka-wrapper3>`_ as follows:

 .. code-block:: bash